 In the past decade or so the science of hand warmers has progressed to the point where today, there is really no reason why anyone should have to go through winter on the verge of frostbite all the time.
 Below we’re going to take a look at what our product review experts have determined are the 5 best hand warmers on the market today.

-Our Top Picks For The Best Hand Warmers
+The Best Hand Warmers

 Zippo Hand Warmers